lsst-dm/python-cpp-challenge/README.md

 ## Submitting a Solution

 1. Fork this repository.
-2. Create a *branch* for your solution, named after the binding tool and/or any other identifier unique to your approach.
-3. Create a directory with the same name as the branch.
+2. Create a directory with the same name as the branch.
 3. Write some bindings, putting all new code in the new directory.
 4. Add a build system: autotools, cmake, scons, and any other standard build tool is welcome, but utilizing just Python distutils/setuptools is a bonus.
-Include a way to run the scripts in the test directory.
+Include a way to run the scripts in the test directory, and if you're attempting the Swig conversions test, be sure to build conversions.i as well.
 5. Add a README file to your directory, summarizing your approach and the test results (useful submissions need not pass all tests).
 6. Submit your solution as a PR for discussion.

-You can also use the python2-c-api directory as an example; this contains a mostly-complete (but not at all concise) solution that just uses the Python C API.
+You can also use the python2-c-api directory as an example; this contains a mostly-complete (but not at all concise) solution that just uses the Python C API, along with a setuptools build that works if you create symlinks for tests and the Swig source (as is done in this directory).

-We will not actually be merging solution branches to master, but we hope to collect them on branches within the original repository.
-That allows new challenges to be added to master without disrupting existing solutions.

 ## Submitting a Challenge